andrew1017/CS312_CP2/README.md

   1. Create the new file in WSL Home with: ```nano ~/.minecraft-key.pem```
   2. Manually copy and paste the contents of the original minecraft-key.pem file from your Windows machine into this new version we made in WSL home.
      - I recommend simply opening the original file with Notepad, selecting all the text and copying it into the new version opened in WSL.
+     - We need to do this because the Windows file formatting will not work with Ansible in WSL.
   3. Set permissions for the WSL copy of our key with ```chmod 600 ~/.minecraft-key.pem```
 - Finally, we use Ansible to set up the server with:
   - ```ansible-playbook -i inventory setup-minecraft.yml```